gabrielrovesti/Computability-Tutoring-2024-2025/README.md

 - **"Notes"**
     - My notes file - complete of everything - written last year for this course and updated on some peers suggestions (always welcome!)

+- **"Exam Guides"**
+    - Some files I gathered to help you passing this exam or custom created + a merge of previous exams solved so for you to have practical guidance

+- **"Older Tutorings Recordings"**
+    - Links to previous recordings of other tutoring activities of this subject - big thanks to Riccardo Borsetto and Giacomo Stevanato for those (completementary to all the material present here)

 ## 📚 Recommended Study Materials

 ### Textbooks and notes